 - Lowe’s Kids Build & Grow Clinics.
 This FREE program also gives children the opportunity to build simple projects.
 Check out this website for more information: http://www.lowesbuildandgrow.com/pages/default.aspx

 Upper Darby Performing Arts Theatre.
 If your kids like drama, this is a great program and its very inexpensive.
-This year’s shows include Fiddler on the Roof, The Little Mermaid, Frog & Toad, and Willy Wonka Jr., as well as several other shows.
+This year’s shows include Dr. Dolittle, Shrek the Musical, and Alice in Wonderland, as well as several other shows.
 Check out this website for more information: http://udpac.org/

 It’s not too late to sign your kids up for Summer Camp.
 There are numerous great Christian camps out there.
-Three camps my kids have enjoyed are: Spruce Lake Christian Wilderness Camp, Camp Iroquoina Soccer Camp, and High Point Camp.
-Following are the web addresses: http://sprucelake.org/summer-camp/resident-camps/ , http://iroquoina.org/summer-camps/, and http://www.hpcamp.org/camps/.
-Also, just outside Philly a new sports “camp” class is starting for homeschoolers this summer.
-You can find out more about it by clicking here: http://www.mylittlechamps.org/
+Three camps my kids have enjoyed are: Spruce Lake Christian Wilderness Camp, Camp Iroquoina (Christian) Soccer Camp, and High Point Christian Camp.
+Following are the web addresses: http://www.sprucelake.org/youth-camps/summer-camp/ , http://iroquoina.org/summer-camps/, and http://hpcamp.org/

 - Don’t forget Vacation Bible School!
 If your home church is not doing one, there may be other good churches nearby that are.
 Kids have the opportunity to play games, do crafts, learn great new songs, and hear the Word of God.

 - Free Young Peoples Concert Series at the Mann Music Center: Give your children the free entertainment of music and dance at the Mann.
 They are hosting four free shows this summer.
-Check out this link for more details. http://manncenter.org/education/ypcs
+Check out this link for more details: http://manncenter.org/content/young-peoples-concert-series-2014

 - Don’t forget to take your kids to Pennypack or Wissahickon Park!
 Both of these parks are part of the Fairmount Park system and give families the opportunity to “get out of the city” while they’re still in it.
 Whether you’re going for a bike ride or just a hike, they’re a great place to visit.

 - Two Free Nights at the Franklin Institute: Target Community Nights at the Franklin Institute are fantastic, and they’re free.
-This summer the free nights are on June 19th, and July 17th from 5 to 8pm.
-Check out this link for more details: http://www2.fi.edu/visitor-guide/events/community-events.php
+This summer the free nights are on July16th, and August 20th from 5 to 8pm.
+Check out this link for more details: https://www.fi.edu/special-events/target-community-nights

 - Barnes and Nobles free book program: Barnes and Nobles will give each child a book after completing an 8 book reading record during the summer.
 Check out this link: http://www.barnesandnoble.com/u/summer-reading/379003570/